vasil-sarandev/Knowledge-base/misc/study-plan.md

 6. MongoDB [v]
 7. Redis [WIP]
 8. Docker
-9. Prometheus & Grafana
-10. Microservices with NodeJS
+9. Microservices with NodeJS
-11. Message brokers
+10. Message brokers

 I suggest you do a URL-shortener to put into practice all your refreshed knowledge.